 - Divide students into groups of 4 to 6, depending on class size.

 - Create a schedule for reading and meeting.

 - Begin by selecting books that the students will be using for the project.
 Any kind of text will work well, but it may capture the students interest more if you select books that will soon be turned in to a movie, or have already been made in to a movie.
-View the list for choices.
+View either this list or this list for choices.

 - Make appropriate copies of the Crew Handout, role sheets, Follow-Up Questions, and Student Self-Assessment in the printouts.